vives-devbit/mlops4ecm-workshops/ml-infrastructure/README.md

 # Building ML Infrastructure and Deploying Production-Ready Models

+This workshop is part of the "Building ML Infrastructure" course:

+- 📚 Read the full [written guide](https://mlops4ecm.be/handleidingen/ml-infrastructure/) with detailed explanations
+- 🎧 Listen to the [podcast episodes](https://mlops4ecm.be/handleidingen/ml-infrastructure/) for an audio companion
+- 📄 Download the [slide deck (PDF)](https://mlops4ecm.be/handleidingen/Building%20ML%20Infrastructure.pdf) for a visual summary

+Whether you prefer reading, listening, or watching — we've got you covered.

+## 🧭 Lab Overview

+<img src="../media/ml-infrastructure-server-rack-data-center.jpg" style="width: 300px" align="right">

 Welcome to the **ML Infrastructure Workshop** — a hands-on series of labs designed to take you from notebook experimentation to fully automated, production-grade machine learning systems.

 Each lab builds on the previous one, gradually introducing real-world tools and practices used in modern MLOps environments.

-## 🧭 Lab Overview

-<img src="../media/ml-infrastructure-server-rack-data-center.jpg" style="width: 300px" align="right">

 ### Lab 01 – [Running the Notebook](01-running-the-notebook/)